mcdexio/documents/en/internal-tp.md

 The TP has 3 status, it also affected by the underlying Perpetual's status.

-- Underlying Perpetual is Normal
-  - TP.Normal: Can mint, redeem, ERC20 functions are available
-  - TP.Paused: Almost all functions are not available (even ERC20.transfer is paused) except unpause or stop
-  - TP.Stopped: Can not mint.
-Can redeem
-- Underlying Perpetual is Emergency
-  - Can not mint, redeem.
-ERC20.transfer is available
-- Underlying Perpetual is Settled
-  - Can not mint, redeem.
-Can settle.
-ERC20.transfer is available

 | Perpetual status | TP status | mint | redeem | settle | ERC20.transfer |
 |------------------|-----------|------|--------|--------|----------------|
 | Normal           | Normal    | ✔    | ✔     |        | ✔              |